The Stockbridge Livestock Program

 Students in our Sustainable Food & Farming majors can gain hands-on experience raising and handling small livestock animals, either as part of our Farm Program Courses, or through STOCKSCH 269 "Small Farm Husbandry: Pigs & Poultry," a course taught by Nicole Burton, Director of our Stockbridge Livestock Program.

 All animals are provided environments that allow them to exhibit their natural behaviors while improving the health of our farm land.
 Integrative and regenerative models used in our livestock program provide real world examples for our students who aim to be the next generation of land stewards that the sustainable agriculture movement needs right now.
-We market our meat products through a winter Community Supported Agriculture program and wholesale to UMass Dinning services.
+We market our meat products through a winter Community Supported Agriculture program, retail, and wholesale to UMass Dining services.

 Each season, lambs are raised at the Agricultural Learning Center within a silvopasture system.
 “Silvopasture” is an integrative system of livestock grazing under tree canopy.
 This practice is one of the oldest forms of animal husbandry and has been used worldwide.
 This project began as a pilot program in collaboration with the UMass Carbon Farming Initiative.
 Dorset Sheep are purchased from the UMass Veterinarian and Animal Science department and raised at the UMass Hadley Farm until they are ready to move out to the ALC.
 The sheep are rotationally grazed in the silvopasture from April through September.
 The rotation not only improves pasture quality but is also crucially important to maintain the health of the sheep.
 When working with the sheep, students learn how to set up fencing, appropriately rotationally graze, handle sheep, take weight measurements, and load trailers.
 Through the livestock marketing and finance course, students also learn about preparing sheep cut sheets and the considerations necessary for fulfilling market needs.